gauniverseorg/ga-docs/docs/Platform Management/Integration.md

 # Integrations

-The **Integration** page in GA_Universe allows users to connect to various datasources, enabling seamless data management and integration within your applications.
+The **Integration** page in General Admin allows users to connect to various datasources, enabling seamless data management and integration within your applications.

 ![Integration](../../static/img/Integration1.png)